Zapca/Image-colorization-using-GAN/README.md

 If you prefer to use the Jupyter notebook:

-1. Open the `pix2pix-gan-for-image-colourisation.ipynb` notebook
+1. Open the `Gan-for-image-colourisation.ipynb` notebook
 2. Run all the needed cells
 3. At the end of the notebook, add cells similar to the Python script to process your personal images